nicolasventer/tmp_cmd_runners/server/README.md

 fastapi dev main.py --host 127.0.0.1 --port 8000
 ```

+The server creates `server/states/` automatically if it does not already exist.

 ## API

 ### `GET /run`

-Starts a command and streams the combined stdout/stderr response.
+Starts a shell command and streams combined stdout and stderr as plain text.

 Query parameters: